Puppy Care Information

 If you have any problems with this, then insert your hand and fingers in the pup’s mouth often whilst patting and stroking to familiarise them to this action.
 Putting honey on your fingers can be a big help!

 We have a professional grooming salon on site to ensure your dogs coat stays healthy and tangle free.
 Our lovely groomers do special puppy grooms so that pups can get used to the process and reduce the stress for when they are ready for a full groom.
-Book by calling us on 07 3849 4912, using our Grooming Request Form or talking with our receptionist.
+Book by calling us on 07 3849 4912, or talking with our receptionists.